Sailor Moon (character): Portrayals in media

+In Sailor Moon Cosmos, Sailor Cosmos is voiced by Keiko Kitagawa.
+In the musicals, Sailor Cosmos is portrayed by Satomi Okubo, who had also portrayed Usagi from 2013 to 2015.

 Reception and legacy

 Sheila Rose Browning describes Sailor Moon as "one of the most popular and well-known manga characters in Japan".
 Usagi influenced the hairstyle and personality of Misato Katsuragi from Neon Genesis Evangelion, and of Gruier Serenity's anime version from Bodacious Space Pirates.
 Sailor Moon was ranked 9th on IGN's "Top 25 Anime Characters of All Time", being the highest-ranking female character in the list.
 During the 2020 Olympics, Sailor Moon was selected as one of nine internationally recognized anime and manga characters to serve as Tokyo's mascot ambassadors.
 Rebecca Silverman, writing about the 2011 re-release of the Sailor Moon manga, felt that Usagi's initial hesitancy about whether she is good enough to be Sailor Moon added authenticity to her claim of being an "ordinary girl".
-Silverman states that along with Itazura na Kiss and Marmalade Boy, Usagi gave rise to an "unintelligent heroine" character type, but feels that even in the first volume, Usagi's determination sets her apart.
+Silverman states that along with the characters in Itazura na Kiss and Marmalade Boy, Usagi gave rise to an "unintelligent heroine" character type, but feels that even in the first volume, Usagi's determination sets her apart.

 In popular culture

 Comedian Samantha Bee portrayed Sailor Moon in a live-action production at the Canadian National Exhibition.

-The Shopkins episode, “Look Within”, features a reference to Sailor Moon’s original transformation scene with Lippy Lips (shown to transform into her 'Wild Style'.)
+The Shopkins episode, "Look Within", features a reference to Sailor Moon's original transformation scene with Lippy Lips (shown to transform into her 'Wild Style'.)

 At the 2022 WWE Royal Rumble, Sasha Banks entered in an outfit inspired by Sailor Moon.

-In the mobile online shooter Pixel Gun 3D, Sailor Moon appears as a skin called “Supergirl”, not based on the DC Comics hero.
-In addition, she is getting another skin based on her in the upcoming Anime season, this time being called “Moon Princess”, and her own weapon.

 Internet memes

-A social media challenge on Twitter called the #sailormoonredraw gained popularity in May 2020.
+A social media challenge on Twitter called the #sailormoonredraw gained popularity in May 2018.
 Artists use a still frame of Sailor Moon taken during the episode "A Bright Shooting Star!
 Saturn, and the Messiah" from the third season of the original Sailor Moon television series, Sailor Moon S, and redraw it in different styles or have another fictional character take her place.
-A similar phenomenon occurred back in April 2014 six years prior, in the form a humorous online comic with scenes the series premiere of the original television series, "The Crybaby Usagi's Magnificent Transformation!", set right after Sailor Moon's first battle with the Youma Morga and Tuxedo Mask's first intervention which originated from Tumblr.
+A similar phenomenon occurred back in April 2014 four years prior, in the form a humorous online comic with scenes the series premiere of the original television series, "The Crybaby Usagi's Magnificent Transformation!", set right after Sailor Moon's first battle with the Youma Morga and Tuxedo Mask's first intervention which originated from Tumblr.